atzori/sebd2024/invited.md

 #### Tova Milo - Tel Aviv University, Israel

 **Abstract:** We are experiencing an amazing data-centered revolution.
-Incredible amounts of data are collected, integrated and analyzed, lead- ing to key breakthroughs in science and society.
+Incredible amounts of data are collected, integrated and analyzed, leading to key breakthroughs in science and society.
 This well of knowledge, however, is at a great risk if we do not dispense with some of the data flood.
-First, the amount of generated data grows exponentially and al- ready at 2025 is expected to be more than five times the available storage.
+First, the amount of generated data grows exponentially and already at 2025 is expected to be more than five times the available storage.
-Second, even disregarding storage constraints, uncontrolled data reten- tion risks privacy and security, as recognized, e.g., by the recent EU Data Protection reform.
+Second, even disregarding storage constraints, uncontrolled data retention risks privacy and security, as recognized, e.g., by the recent EU Data
+Protection reform.
 Data disposal policies must be developed to benefit and protect organizations and individuals.
 Retaining the knowledge hidden in the data while respecting storage, processing and regulatory constraints is a great challenge.
 The difficulty stems from the distinct, intricate requirements entailed by each type of constraint, the scale and velocity of data and the constantly evolving needs.
-While multiple data sketching, summarization and deletion tech- niques were developed to address specific aspects of the problem, we are still very far from a comprehensive solution.
-Every organization has to battle the same tough challenges, with ad hoc solutions that are appli- cation specific and rarely sharable.
+While multiple data sketching, summarization and deletion techniques were developed to address specific aspects of the problem, we are still very far from a comprehensive solution.
+Every organization has to battle the same tough challenges, with ad hoc solutions that are application specific and rarely sharable.
 In this talk I will discuss the logical, algorithmic, and methodological foundations required for the systematic disposal of large-scale data, for constraints enforcement and for the development of applications over the